thecodekitchen/docboy/README.md

 cd docboy
 # Use the provided script to create the database secrets.
 # Be sure to replace the placeholder arguments with secure values and note them elsewhere.
+# If not using Keycloak, omit third argument
-source ./k8s/create_secrets.sh <redis-password> <postgres-root-password>
+source ./k8s/create_secrets.sh <redis-password> <postgres-root-password> <keycloak-temporary-password>
+# If not using Keycloak, run
 sudo microk8s kubectl apply -f ./k8s/master_manifest.yml
+# Otherwise, run
+sudo microk8s kubectl apply -f ./k8s/master_manifest_full.yml
 ```
-5. Run port forwards to expose services
+5. Run port forwards in separate terminals to expose services
 ```
 sudo microk8s kubectl port-forward svc/postgres 5432:5432
 sudo microk8s kubectl port-forward svc/redis 6379:6379
 sudo microk8s kubectl port-forward svc/ollama 11434:11434
+# If using keycloak
+sudo microk8s kubectl port-forward svc/keycloak 80:5555
 ```
+5.5.
+(If using Keycloak) Follow instructions [here](https://www.keycloak.org/getting-started/getting-started-docker#_log_in_to_the_admin_console) to set up client
+- Make sure you uncheck "confidential client" and check both "standard flow" and "implicit flow" to enable the OIDC hybrid flow implemented here.
+6. Fill out and rename .env.example to .env
+- Fill out whichever values are relevant to your integration stack.
+- Values prefixed with AZ are intended to denote Azure values, KC denotes Keycloak.
+Add other providers as needed.
-6. Start the app and play with it
+7. Start the app and play with it
 ```
 cd app
 python3 -m venv docboy_venv